epsilon537/boxlambda/_posts/23-03-05-understanding-vera.markdown

 As you can see, both Layer Renderers reach Line Buffer index 640, i.e. the end of the scanline, about 31 cycles before the start of the next scanline.

-External Bus Load on the Main RAM Bus
+External Bus Load on the VRAM Bus
 -------------------------------------
-In the simulations I've done, I didn't include any load on the Main RAM bus coming from the external bus.
+In the simulations I've done, I didn't include any load on the VRAM bus coming from the external bus.
 I don't expect any issues in the Commander X16 configuration.
 The 65c02 CPU runs at 8MHz and can generate a load or a store instruction once every four clock cycles.
 That corresponds to about 12.5 25MHz clock cycles.
-In other words, the maximum load from the external bus on the Main RAM bus is (1/12.5)x100% = 8%.
-The maximum load on the Main RAM bus from the renderers combined is 26%+26%+13% = 65%.
+In other words, the maximum load from the external bus on the VRAM bus is (1/12.5)x100% = 8%.
+The maximum load on the VRAM bus from the renderers combined is 26%+26%+13% = 65%.
 There's enough bus bandwidth left for that 8% load coming from the 65c02.

 In other configurations, however, e.g. when the external bus is replaced with a Wishbone slave port in an SoC, it's a different matter entirely.
 That's a topic for a future post.